willdn/jark/docs/account.md

   });
 ```

-### Get account details
+### Get account
-Get the account details of the address
+Get the account details of a given address

 ```js
 jark.getAccount('Account address')